Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

 In Figure~\ref{fig:strf2d}, we present the 2D structure function, where the lines indicate the projections along the major and minor axes of the fitted model described in Equation~\ref{eq:2DKolmogorov}.
-Our analysis shows that the degree of anisotropy, defined as the ratio of the major to minor axis of the diffractive scale, is approximately 2.17.
-In many cases, the anisotropy is aligned with the Earth's magnetic field, similar to the large field-aligned structures reported by \citet{Loi15} in MWA observations.
-When the anisotropy is not aligned with the magnetic field, it might instead be caused by travelling ionospheric waves (TIDs), where the smallest diffractive scales are observed along the direction of wave propagation \citep{Mevius16, Banerjee25}.
+The best-fit parameters are $r_{\mathrm{diff,maj}} = 11.7$~km and $r_{\mathrm{diff,min}} = 5.4$~km, yielding a moderate anisotropy ratio of $2.17$.
+The major axis orientation is $\alpha = 135^\circ$, indicating that the irregularities are elongated along the SE--NW direction.
+This orientation is not aligned with the projected geomagnetic field direction, suggesting that the observed structures are consistent with wave-like disturbances such as MSTIDs \citep{Vanvelthoven90}.